-NOMINAL LEVEL OF MEASUREMENT At the nominal level of measurement, numbers or other symbols are assigned a set of categories for the purpose of naming, labeling, or classifying the observations.
+With a nominal level of measurement, numbers or other symbols are assigned a set of categories for the purpose of naming, labeling, or classifying the observations.
 Gender is an example of a nominal-level variable (Table 1.2).
 Using the numbers 1 and 2, for instance, we can classify our observations into the categories "females" and "males," with 1 representing females and 2 representing males.
-We could use any of a variety of symbols to represent the different categories of a nominal variable; however, when numbers are used to represent the different categories, we do not imply anything about the magnitude or quantitative difference between the categories.
-Nominal categories cannot be rank-ordered.
-Because the different categories (e.g., males vs. females) vary in the quality inherent in each but not in quantity, nominal variables are often called qualitative.
+We could use any of a variety of symbols to represent the different categories of a nominal variable; however, when numbers are used to represent the different categories, we do not imply anything about the magnitude or quantitative different categories (e.g., males vs. females) vary in the quality inherent in each but not in quantity, nominal variables are often called qualitative.
 Other examples of nominal-level variables are political party, religion, and race.

 Nominal variables should include categories that are both exhaustive and mutually exclusive.
 Exhaustiveness means that there should be enough categories composing the variables to classify every observation.
 For example, the common classification of the variable marital status into the categories "married," "single," and "widowed" violates the requirement of exhaustiveness.
-As defined, it does not allow us to classify same-sex couples or heterosexual couples who are not legally married.
-We can make every variable exhaustive by adding the category "other"
+As defined, it does not allow us to classify same-sex